-“My plants provide me with extra oxygen.”
+“And, my plants provide me with extra oxygen.”

 “My office sits on this site because it faces water that gives me peace and serenity.”

-“My possessions from my family are in the glass case in front of me.
+“As well, my possessions from my family are in the glass case in front of me.
 They represent love, therefore joy.”

 “My desk is uncluttered so my thoughts can be clear.”

 What is feng shui?
 It is a way of balancing the energies of a space to assure health and good fortune.
-But, for me it is focusing on my private surroundings–my home and my garden.
+But, for me, it is focusing on my private surroundings–my home and my garden.
 My home and my garden mirror me and my feelings.
 When I open the door leading into my home or walk out into my garden I am in total harmony with my space.
 I feel my whole body relax and the woes of the day are lifted from my shoulders.
 I can simply be.

 Here are some of the simple feng shui steps I took in my home and I think you might enjoy in yours as well.

-- Clutter-free.
-Feng shui taught me that clutter sets me up for failure.
+- Clutter-free: Feng shui taught me that clutter sets me up for failure.
 I have simplified my desk with no paper clutter.
 I have meaningful objects that make me very happy.
 Fresh flowers are always on my desk.
 A picture of my husband.
 A beautiful paperweight from my housekeeper, a magic wand from my daughter-in-law lays next to a picture of my two daughters.
 Two turtles from two close girlfriends.

-- Peace of mind.
-Feng shui puts safety and comfort above all else.
+- Peace of mind: Feng shui puts safety and comfort above all else.
 Thousands of years ago the feng shui practitioners would survey the landscape for a family.
 We choose a neighborhood that provides me with contentment.
 We have an alarm system for safety.
-For more tips on feng shui in your home, click here!
+This is especially needed during our time spent in Elsewhere.